 Plato supposedly said, “Give me a new set of mothers and I will give you a new world.”
 If we don’t want to live in the world we see portrayed in this recent news story, we have to stop it.
 We have charge over the future, over children.

 A Mother’s Duty

 So how do we prevent our kids from getting entangled in porn?
 Any unguarded electronic or TV is a loaded-gun.
 We must be willing to set firm boundaries.
 We have to be okay with our kids being “weird”.
 My husband and I don’t give our kids cell-phones.
 My 12- year old has a flip phone without internet for when he is at soccer practice.
-He will have that until he is 16.
 All his friends have smartphones – yet he survives.
 My kids know they are not getting smartphones.
 They know we aren’t budging so there really isn’t much conflict over it.
 Instead we are preventing the thousands of fights I hear my fellow moms complain about after their kids get cell phones.
 I have never met a mother that did not regret, in some form, giving her child a smartphone.
 (There are now phone options that may be a good compromise, such as Gabb phones)